fastforwardlabs/mdffreport12/src/02-background.md

 performance of deep learning models can also potentially scale with the availability of appropriate training data, making them suitable for data-rich problems.

-**NM: We need to move this somewhere else, like the section below or Ch3.
-Additional Considerations?**

-Finally, while deep learning methods can be complex (leading to their reputation as black box models), interpretability techniques such as LIME (see our previous report, ["Interpretability"](https://blog.fastforwardlabs.com/2017/08/02/interpretability.html)) and [Deep SHAP](https://arxiv.org/abs/1705.07874) provide opportunities for analysts to inspect their behavior and make them more interpretable.

 ### What Can Go Wrong?